OpenBCI/Documentation/docs/08FAQ/Refund_Policy.md

 #### How to Return or Exchange Items in 3 Simple Steps

 Contact us at sales@openbci.com indicating the issue or reason for return.
+We will provide the return shipping address.
 Send us the items in the original box (or a different box, as long as it's unmarked) to the address below.
 We suggest you use USPS Priority Mail or a carrier that provides tracking.
 OpenBCI, Inc. is not responsible for lost shipments.

 Include a note that indicates your name and contact information, the order number, and reason for return.

-#### Where to Send Returns/Exchanges

-OpenBCI, Inc.
-Attn.
-Returns Department
-19 Morris Ave, Building 128
-Brooklyn, NY 11205

 #### If You’re Requesting a Refund

+We will assess a fee based on the condition of the product(s)and the logistics cost of refurbishing and restocking.
+The fee will be at minimum 10% of the product price and will subtracted from the amount of the refund.
+Shipping costs are not refunded.

 When the returned item is received, your original method of payment will be credited as soon as we have completed processing your return (usually within 2 weeks).